-3. Academic misconduct: Any act of cheating, plagiarism, or the misrepresentation of another person's work as one's own, or the aiding of such actions.
+- iii.
+Academic misconduct: Any act of cheating, plagiarism, or the misrepresentation of another person's work as one's own, or the aiding of such actions.
 This section includes the use of unauthorized electronic devices for tests.
-Such misconduct will be referred to the Honor Council as an Honor Code violation (see page 101).

-4. Policy on Sexual and Gender-based Harassment and Discrimination and Other Forms of Interpersonal Violence: See detailed information on pages 68-84.
+Such misconduct will be referred to the Honor Council as an Honor Code violation (see page 121). - iv.
+Policy Prohibiting Title IX Sexual Harassment: See detailed information on pages 81-103. - v.
+Alcoholic beverages - a) Individual Students Over the Age of 21 Years - (1) Students 21 years of age or older are permitted to possess and consume alcohol in their residence hall rooms, provided

-5. Alcoholic beverages